Stereo-Boy/chopin_toolbox/README.md

 Significant effect of meditation (t(45) = -2.95, adjusted p = 0.0050876)
 No significant effect of sport (t(45) = -1.77, adjusted p = 0.084127)
+ICC: N/A / Nb of data points per coefficient to estimate: 12.700
 ```
 ![a figure showing the diagnostics plot](example_figures/diagnostics.png)
 As you can see, the best model according to AICc shows